How to work out what to do with your time

 ✳️✳️✳️

-We might go through times when we feel we lack purpose, especially during big life changes like finishing college, thinking about a new career, or retiring.
-These periods can make us question who we are and what we want to do, and this uncertainty can be unsettling.
+We all go through periods when we feel a lack of purpose, especially during big life changes like finishing college, starting a new career, or retiring.
+These moments can make us question who we are and what we want to do, and that uncertainty can be unsettling.

 👉 I have a clear direction in life.

-A low score on one or more of these statements might mean you’re unsure about your life purpose.
-This is normal and can be a chance to explore and grow.
-Embrace the journey of discovering your life purpose, as it can lead to significant personal growth and fulfillment.
+A low score on one or more of these statements may mean you’re unsure about your life purpose.
+That’s natural and can be a chance to explore and grow.
+Treat discovering your life purpose as a journey that can bring real personal growth and fulfillment.

 Don't "should" yourself